-If you are in need of a training go to please click here for a complete listing of available trainings in New York State.
+If you are in need of a training go to please view a complete listing of available trainings in New York State.

-The first Stormwater Contractor training in Erosion & Sediment Control sponsored by the Chemung County Soil & Water Conservation District and the Stormwater Coalition.
-Held Jan.
-8, 2009 at the Big Flats Community Center.
+The first Stormwater Contractor training in Erosion and Sediment Control sponsored by the Chemung County Soil and Water Conservation District and the Stormwater Coalition.
+Held January 8, 2009 at the Big Flats Community Center.

 SPDES Construction Stormwater Information

 Construction Stormwater Links